de-spot/vpnns/README.md

 ```text
 VPNNAMS=yourvpncfg2
 ```
-If VPNNAME is not given as environment variable, vpnns.conf will not be searched.
+If VPNNAME is given as environment variable, vpnns.conf will not be searched.

 ```text
 Usage: